AdaCore/gnatstudio/docs/users_guide/main_window.rst

 The Execution window
 ====================

-.. index:: menus; build --> run
+.. index:: menu; build --> run

-Each time a program is launched using the menu :menuselection:`Build-->Run`, a new execution window is created to provide input and output for this program.
+Each time a program is launched using the menu :menuselection:`Build --> Run`, a new execution window is created to provide input and output for this program.

 In order to allow post mortem analysis and copy/pasting, the execution windows